login

 nmf5.png

-The NMF scan is a prototype of a device for quick and easy non-invasive determination of the NMF concentration in the skin.
-In collaboration with hospitals in Ireland, Denmark, Germany and The Netherlands we are exploring several use cases:
+NMF-Scan is a prototype device for the quick and easy, non-invasive determination of NMF concentration in the skin.
+RiverD collaborated with hospitals in Ireland, Denmark, Germany and The Netherlands to explore several use cases such as:

-• Identification of newborns at increased risk of developing atopic dermatitis (AD).
+• Identifying newborn babies at increased risk of developing Atopic Dermatitis (AD)

-• Identification of people at risk of developing occupation-related skin conditions.
+• Identifying adults at risk of developing occupational related skin conditions

-• Stratification of AD-patients to enable personalized disease management and treatment.
+• Stratification of AD patients to enable tailored treatment and disease management

 NMFscan.png